Fatboy Slim: 2008–2014: the Brighton Port Authority and Here Lies Love

-In 2013, Cook released "Eat, Sleep, Rave, Repeat", with Riva Starr and Beardyman, which reached number three in the UK and introduced Fatboy Slim to younger audiences.
-Supported by a remix from Scottish DJ Calvin Harris, it topped the UK Dance Chart that year.
+In 2013, Cook performed at Ultra Music Festival in Miami.
+That year, he released "Eat, Sleep, Rave, Repeat", with Riva Starr and Beardyman, which reached number three in the UK and introduced Fatboy Slim to younger audiences.
+Supported by a remix from the Scottish DJ Calvin Harris, it topped the UK Dance Chart.
 Cook contributed to Bem Brasil, a 2014 compilation of Brazilian music remixed by various DJs and producers.
-In 2015, he received the Alumnus Award from the University of Brighton for his contribution to the music industry and support for the university.